This post covers things to do during October in Las Vegas in is updated for 2023.

 Take a look at our other popular Vegas posts:

-Check out all the big October concerts in Vegas here.
+Check out all the concerts happening in Vegas this month.

-Find more things to do at night here.
+To find more things to do at night in Las Vegas click here.

 October is a great month to catch a pro sporting event in Las Vegas.